winbench/bench/res/config.template.md

 ﻿# User Configuration

+Have a look at <http://mastersign.github.io/bench/ref/config/>
+for a detailed explanation of the configuration properties.

 ## Environment

 With the following properties, you can control the composition of the environment variables and the isolation level of the Bench environment from the Windows system.